 Another important aspect you must check if you are planning to travel is that countries quite often require you to have a minimum number of months remaining on your UK student visa in order for the relevant embassy to grant you a visa.
 Some countries may require a minimum of 6 months remaining on your UK Student visa- always check!

 The Foreign Commonwealth Office website will help you locate the embassy web page of your choice which will then give you full information about application procedures.
-A member of the Welfare Team will be happy to write a letter to support your visa application.
-To apply for this letter please click here.
+The Global Student Advisory Service will be happy to write a letter to support your visa application.
+To apply for this letter please email firstname.lastname@example.org.

 What is a Schengen visa?